What Do You Get Flying Alaska Airlines Basic Economy?

 How Does Alaska Airlines Basic Economy Compare?

 No matter how you slice it, basic economy stinks.
-But at least Alaska Airlines basic economy stinks a little bit less than the competition … but a little bit more than it used to.
+But at least Alaska Airlines basic economy stinks a little bit less than the competition … just a little bit more than it used to.

 The ability to pick free seats at the back of the plane from the time you book made it easy to avoid the dreaded middle seat assignment on an Alaska basic economy fare.
 What's more, you could potentially move up to an even better seat as your flight draws near – depending on how full the flight was, of course.